amirahmadi-ru/ncbi-datasets_pylib/README.md

 # ncbi-datasets_pylib
-Use NCBI Datasets &amp; Retrieve Information on Genes
+Use the NCBI dataset to get examples of information about genes